 High water can create other problems.
 Flooding can cause trees to fall into the river or be picked up from the banks, increasing the danger to boaters.
 Extremely high water also tends to wash out most of a river’s eddies, those still-water havens behind rocks that are used for scouting and resting.
 On a difficult, flooded river, there’s little room for error.
 The water can be so powerful that your strongest attempts at maneuvering will be ineffective.
 If you want to learn all sorts of fun facts about rivers in flood, see William Nealy’s book, Kayak.

-– River gradient refers to the average steepness of the riverbed.
+Gradient – River gradient refers to the average steepness of the riverbed.
 A rapid forms when a stretch of river has a higher gradient than the river’s average.
 A consistently steep river forms one very long rapid.
 Conversely, pools form where the incline levels out and the velocity of the water decreases.
 Most rivers are characterized as pool-drop rivers, with the riverbed alternating between relatively steep sections and level sections.
 These are the type of rivers most commonly run because they allow kayakers to rest after each rapid and provide them with an opportunity for checking out upcoming drops.

 Gradient is measured in feet per mile.
 The most popular stretches for river running have gradients ranging from 10 to 100 feet per mile.
 The relation between gradient and difficulty depends, of course, on the individual river.
 Some rivers drop so evenly that they have miles of continuous low-grade riffles, despite high gradients.
 Conversely, a river with a low gradient may have miles of flat water with only one drop—a 200 foot waterfall.